vacu9708/Embedded-system/ARM architecture/Introduction to the ARM Architecture/readme.md

 All exception modes have replacement banked registers.
 When an exception occurs, standard registers are replaced with registers specific to the exception mode.<br>
 The fast interrupt mode has additional banked registers for fast interrupt processing.<br>

-#### `Exception process`:
-When an exception occurs, the ARM processor halts execution in a defined manner and begins execution at one of a number of fixed addresses in memory, known as the exception vectors.
-There is a separate vector location for each exception, including reset.<br>
-An operating system installs a handler on every exception at initialization.
-Privileged tasks are normally run in System mode to allow exceptions to occur without state loss.
-This is because System mode uses the same registers as User mode, rather than a separate set of privileged registers.

 ## A1.1.3 Status Registers
 ![image](https://github.com/vacu9708/Embedded-system/assets/67142421/a8d11d29-e894-4dab-aa30-fa40bdaacdd0)<br>
 All processor state other than the general-purpose register contents is held in status registers.